 The Roadside America Museum is exactly the kind of museum you’d hope to find next to the historic Square.
 This museum started as an ode to the “Grapette” soda memorabilia but has grown to include all kinds of classic ads, cars and nostalgic antiques.
 Time will fly as you reminisce on the “good ol’ days.”
 The owner may even give you a sample of Grapette, just not from the 50 year old bottles.

-For a meal that’s just as classic as the town itself, head to A Tiskit – A Taskit, a little diner off the square that is part soda fountain, part antique shop.
+For a meal that’s just as classic as the town itself, head this little diner off the square that’s part soda fountain, part antique shop.
 Step inside and you’ll swear you’re in the 50’s as you chow down on your burger and slurp your milkshake made with homemade ice cream.
 And see if you can spot the antique train chugging along the track above the diner.